Broad Highway Sober Living

 What are the rules about meeting attendance at Broadhighway?

-Residents are required to attend regular recovery meetings and participate in weekly house meetings to encourage consistent accountability and personal growth.
+Residents are required to attend regular 12 step meetings and participate in weekly house meetings to encourage consistent accountability and personal growth.

 How does Broadhighway provide support for new residents?

-We offer structured mentorship, group transportation to recovery meetings, and access to a network of sober support for sponsorship, fellowship, and guidance.
+We offer structured mentorship, group transportation to 12 step meetings, as well as to various interviews, appointments, and weekly grocery store runs...
+As well as access to a network of sober support for sponsorship, fellowship, and guidance.

 What happens if someone relapses while living at the house?